dceglia/frontend-nanodegree-feedreader/README.md

 ## Credits

-Thanks go out to Ryan B for his time spent on the P4 walk-through.
+Thanks go out to Ryan B, Mohamed Riaad, Alain Cadenat and Lloan Alas for their time spent on P4 walk-throughs.
 Also, thanks to Matt Cranford for his walk-through blog.

 ## Future improvements